PoisotLab/ms_sdt_software/reviews.typ

   We have clarified this section of the main text.
 MLJ can be integrated with SDT, but this is is a technical step that goes beyond the scope of this paper.
 SDT can be  extended to use any arbitrary function for classification and data transformation, which includes using code from MLJ.
 ]

 As you note in the intro, right now, most SDM development is done in in R. Do you have specific reasons for why you think scientists should consider switching to Julia to use your software?
 Are there specific advantages over what's available for R already, such as biomod2?

-#response[
-  todo - list a few responses in the text + summarize ]

 In general I think the software looks really cool, so the authors ought to make it a bit more clear why someone would use SDT in Julia over the other existing, long term options.
 Maybe highlight some features not found in any R packages etc.?

 #response[
-  not features so much as very tight integration, have a longer discussion about julia design principles ]
+  We have added a few explanations at the end of the text.
+]

 I looked through the provided Jupyter notebooks and both the explanations and the code seemed clear to me.
 I am just a beginner Julia user though, so I can't provide detailed comments on them

 #response[
-  thanks, mention, changes as part of revisions
+  Thank you - we have further clarified some of the steps during the revisions.
 ]